-Ubiquity is one of the five Vectors of Change that we use to forecast the future.
-These vectors form one part of our Intersections methodology.
+Ubiquity is one of the five Vectors of Change that I use to look at the future.
+These vectors form one part of my Intersections methodology.

-What we mean by Ubiquity is that wherever technology can be deployed to deliver real advantage, someone will deploy it.
+What I mean by Ubiquity is that wherever technology can be deployed to deliver real advantage, someone will deploy it.

 But in order for that to happen — in order for a technology to be truly ubiquitous and find all the niches in which it can deliver advantage — a number of things have to happen.

 Firstly, the technology has to be cheap enough.
 Niche applications are found through experimentation.
 Experimentation by its very nature means failure: not all of your investment will deliver the hoped-for returns, even if it delivers valuable learning.
 If experimenting is hugely capital intensive, there will be fewer experiments and hence fewer niche applications found.